 Great Hikes in the Columbia Gorge!

-The Columbia River Gorge is one of the best places to hike in all of Oregon, & the good news for Portland hikers is that it’s so close to the city ~ drive less than an hour, & you’ll be at some of Oregon’s most beautiful, classic hikes: Multnomah Falls, Angel’s Rest, Dog Mountain, Punchbowl Falls, & so many more.
-And this post will take you inside some of the best hikes in the Columbia Gorge!
+The Columbia River Gorge is one of the best places to hike in all of Oregon, & the good news for Portlanders is that it’s so close to the city.
+Drive less than an hour, & you’ll be at some of Oregon’s most beautiful hikes: Angel’s Rest, Dog Mountain, Multnomah Falls, & so many more.
+This post takes you inside some of the great hikes in the Columbia Gorge!

-Part of the reason I created this page was that it can be hard to find informative posts online about Oregon hiking, with quick specifics such as simple overviews, directions, mileage, & incline info.
-Other information out there is quite dry & technical, giving latitude & longitude coordinates as the “directions” ~ which might be great for hiking experts, but rather unhelpful for the average person.
-So I’m attempting to remedy that with simple directions from downtown Portland for all these hikes in the Columbia Gorge.
+I created this page because it can be hard to find informative posts about Oregon hiking, with quick specifics such as directions, mileage, & trail info ~ plus photos, so you know what to expect on the hike & what kind of views you’ll see.
+A lot of hiking info is dry & technical, giving coordinates as “directions” ~ quite unhelpful for the average person.
+So to make things easy, click on a hike & you’ll find simple driving directions from downtown Portland.

 Meet Your Oregon Hiking Guides!